rzhlm/rzhlm/README.md

   - Belgian Apple AZERTY() (Ukelele) Modifies the non-standard (Belgian) Apple keyboard-layout for the standard Belgian AZERTY keymap.
 Swiss and German standard keymap to be added as well.

 ## Work In Progress
 - [Habit Tracker](https://github.com/rzhlm/IUBH-habittracker) (Python) A habit tracker app, exam project for university.
-Use of Design Patterns and SQL.
+Use of Design Patterns / MVC.
 - [MD to HTML](https://github.com/rzhlm/static-site-gen).
-(Python) A site which 'compiles' Markdown notes into a HTML website.
+(Python) App which 'compiles' Markdown notes into a HTML website.
-- BitTorrent proof of concept() (Python) Can process single file torrents, connect to trackers.
+- [BitTorrent proof of concept](https://github.com/rzhlm/cc-bittorrent/tree/master/app) (Python) Can process single file torrents, connect to trackers.
 Downloading still to be implemented.
 - Advent of Code 2023, 2024()

 ## Possible future Projects